Denis McGrath (lawyer): Political career

-McGrath served two separate terms as a Wellington city councillor.
-In 1947 he won a seat on the Council on a Citizens' Association ticket which he was to hold until 1956 when he did not seek re-election.
+McGrath served two separate terms as a Wellington City Councillor.
+In 1947 he won a seat on the council on a Citizens' Association ticket which he was to hold until 1956 when he did not seek re-election.
 In 1962 he made a comeback to local-body politics and spent two more terms on the council until he retired in 1968.
-He represented the city on the Council of Victoria University and in 1962 he was appointed to the office of deputy mayor.
+He represented the city on the council of Victoria University and in 1962 he was appointed to the office of deputy mayor.
+McGrath was also chairman of the powerful finance committee.
+He supported the agenda of urban renewal in the city proposed by councillor George Porter.
+Porter and councillor Gerald O'Brien visited McGrath's home after a council meeting to ensure his support, thinking it essential for the renewal to occur.
+O'Brien described McGrath as "a powerful intellectual force on council."

 He was involved in a public selection controversy in 1965, where first-term councillor Matt Benney as chosen as the Citizens' nominee for the mayoralty by the association's executive, but Benney withdrew his nomination after it became evident that the majority of sitting Citizens' councillors instead favoured McGrath.
 However, McGrath refused to stand for the office of mayor and offered himself solely for the council.
 Benney was eventually acclaimed as the mayoral candidate, after which McGrath relented the role of deputy mayor to Benney as well.

 In early 1968 he announced his mayoralty candidacy for the Citizens' Association.
 However, in June 1968 his appointment as president of the New Zealand Law Society became incompatible with his both his candidature and council commitments and he withdrew from both the mayoral race and did not contest a council seat either in order to focus on his duties at the Law Society.

 He was also an active member of the National Party and was chairman of the Karori branch from 1961 to 1963.